Financial-Times/release-log/README.md

-    -o, --owner-email <email>             the change request owner email address -s, --summary <summary>               a short summary of the change -d, --description <description>       a short description of the change -r, --reason <reason>                 the reason for the change.
+    -o, --owner-email <email>             the change request owner email address -s, --summary <summary>               a short summary of the change -d, --description <description>       a short description of the change -f, --description-file <filename>     file to read description from, instead of --description -r, --reason <reason>                 the reason for the change.
 Default: "Deployment" -c, --open-category <category>        the category for opening the change request.
 One of "Major", "Minor", "Significant".
 Default: "Minor"
     -C, --close-category <category>       the category for closing the change request.
 One of "Implemented", "Partially Implemented", "Rejected", "Rolled back", "Cancelled".
 Default: "Implemented"